alexa/ask-sdk-controls/doc/userGuide.md

     control listen for inputs that have a target-slot with `value = "category"`.
 This is how this control can tell that it should handle inputs such as "U: Change the category".
--   **Line 10**: The `ListControl` has two _action capabilities_, called "set" and
+-   **Line 10**: The `ListControl` has two _capabilities_, called "set" and "change".
-    "change".
-There may be different verbs associated with these capabilities and line 10 shows how to set the list of verbs associated with the "set" capability.
-This line declares that if the user says "set", "select", or one of their synonyms, the control should interpret it as an effort to set the value of this control.
+    There can be different verbs associated with these capabilities and so line 10 declares the list of verbs associated with the "set" capability to be "set", "add", "select" and their synonyms.
 So, for example, if the user says "U: Select fruit please" this control will respond `canHandle = true` and set `this.state.value = "fruit"` during `handle()`.
 Each item in the array is the ID of a slot value for the Action slot type.
 New action slot value IDs should be added for semantically different verbs and synonyms can be added when there are not major semantic differences.
-So, for example, the action slot value for "select" has the synonym "choose".
-If the user says "U: I choose fruit", it will arrive as `action = "set"` and be recognized by this control.
+So, for example, if we assume the the Action slot value with `id="select"` has the synonym "choose" then an utterance "U: I choose fruit" will arrive as `action = "select"` and be recognized by this control as a request to use the "set" capability.
 All controls test the `action` and `target` of an input to determine whether the input is relevant.
-If there is not a match the control will return `canHandle = false`.
+    If there is any mismatch the control will return `canHandle = false`.

     Ultimately, the aim of the `interactionModel` prop is to ensure the control responds `canHandle = true` for inputs that are relevant and does not attempt to handle inputs